 Am I candidate for surgery after significant weight loss?

-The best way to determine if you are a candidate for surgery after significant weight loss is through a thorough consultation with a plastic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center.
+The best way to determine if you are a candidate for excess skin removal (body contouring) surgery after significant weight loss is through a thorough consultation with a plastic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center.

 The most successful outcomes from body contouring surgery are achieved when these important criteria are met: